What Job For You How to Find a Job Professional Resources News Room About Gradlink

 Law

-The majority of graduate programs cater for members of the profession or at the very least law graduates.
-They allow law graduates and professionals to specialise in particular areas, such as environmental law, corporate law, media law, etc. Most postgraduates are engaged in coursework programs (Diploma and Masters levels), some are in Research Masters or the new Professional Doctorates which combine coursework with research, and a small number undertake pure research degrees.
+Most programs are aimed at members of the profession or at the very least law graduates, and aim to add specialist strings to the professional bow – in environmental law (especially popular), corporate law, Asian law, media law and many more.
+Most postgraduates are in course work programs (diploma and masters levels), some are in masters or the new professional doctorates which combine course work with research, and a few are doing pure research degrees.

 look